Ilhamkang/Citralekha-visualKeyboard/README.md

 # Citralekha-visualKeyboard

-This keyboard provides special Latin characters to be used in the transliteration system of Indonesian manuscript and inscriptions.
+This keyboard provides special Latin characters to be used in the transliteration and transcription system of Indonesian manuscript and inscriptions.

 # Supported Transliteration System
 * Old Javanese - Englsih Dictionary (OJED) (http://sealang.net/ojed/)